 MacLean's model of consciousness has an elegant simplicity that can replace much more complicated theories of human nature by neuroscientists as well as theologians, psychologists, sociologists, and other professional specialists.
-However, MacLean's model has been scorned by the neuroscientific establishment \v\ as being "simplistic."
-But this time, instead of religion resisting a simpler, deeper explanatory science of nature, it is science resisting a simpler, deeper explanatory philosophy of human nature.
+However, MacLean's model has been scorned by the neuroscientific establishment as being "simplistic." xvi But this time, instead of religion resisting a simpler, deeper explanatory science of nature, it is science resisting a simpler, deeper explanatore.